UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 **Abbate:**

-Do you have any advice for young women who are thinking of going into computing today?
+Do you have any advice ](@eskiqvkbbxa $wxpblndpjh @gmcasjsahjq)for young women who are thinking of going into computing today?

 **Borg:**

-Hmm, I always used to\!
+Hmm](^odydkpebbvxm), I always used to\!
 I think that it’s important not to pay too much attention to the stereotype that you somehow have to be one of these geeky guys, which is completely ridiculous.
 Not everybody’s like that;
 most people aren’t like that.
 Most of the places that I’ve worked in certainly have had some, but you can be anybody you want and enjoy the work.
-If you like it, there are people whom you’ll find who can share that enjoyment.
+If you like it, there are people whom you’ll find who can]($ygimxtobw ^guqssdugeh @eskiqvkbbxa ^odydkpebbvxm) share that enjoyment.
 The stereotype is just a stereotype, it’s not reality;
 and you shouldn’t let that hinder you.